NHL 97: Reception

-According to market research firm PC Data, NHL 97s Windows version was the 20th-best-selling computer game in the United States for the year 1996.
+According to market research firm PC Data, the Windows version of NHL 97 was the 20th best-selling computer game of 1996 in the United States.

 The game received favorable reviews.
 Next Generation gave the Genesis version a rave review, saying it retained the familiar classic feel of the series while improving the AI and adding new special moves, fixes, and features.
 The reviewer firmly denied that a Genesis version of the game was obsolete: "Even with all the enhancements this game has undergone on 32-bit systems, the feel of a humble Genesis pad controlling all-out NHL action is unsurpassed."
 Air Hendrix of GamePro was also enthusiastic, saying the game "attains a new pinnacle of hockey action.
 On the surface, the game seems very familiar, but NHL '97's killer new features build added depth into the game."
 He praised the inclusion of extra teams, the new special moves, and both the old and new animations, and said the new Skill Challenge and Practice modes "really help you improve your game, but more importantly, they inject the game with another layer of raucous, competitive, Open Ice-style fun."

 GamePro's Major Mike was less impressed by the Super NES version, commenting that "instead of supplying sharp new features as the Genesis version did, this NHL '97 is almost identical to last year's fine offering.
 It has the same gameplay engine and options; the only real change is in the updated rosters."

 Reviews for the PlayStation version were also more mixed.
 Jeff Kitts of GameSpot praised its visuals and realism but aimed some criticism at the handful of glitches.
 Todd Mowatt of Electronic Gaming Monthly complained of the frame rate and repetition in the full motion video commentary, but both he and co-reviewer Joe Rybicki gave the game their approval, citing the inclusion of fighting, one-timers, drop passes, and a wide selection of camera angles.
 A reviewer for Next Generation remarked that the player graphics and animations, while impressive in absolute terms, fall short of those in the PC version of the game and competitor NHL Powerplay.
 He also found the control was not as smooth and intuitive as in the Genesis version, and compared the game unfavorably to NHL FaceOff '97.
 Air Hendrix of GamePro agreed that NHL 97, while graphically impressive, was not as good as FaceOff due to its lack of strategy-oriented features.
 He also said the player switching is finicky and the D-pad-controlled aiming makes it difficult to execute precise shots, but spoke highly of the game's overall fun.
 Scott Alan Marriott stated in Allgame, "All in all, NHL 97 is still a fun game to play based on the quality of the graphics and presentation, but a few key issues keep it from being the definitive PlayStation hockey experience."